 Political opinion.
 Persecution of this kind means you hold opinions that the authorities don't tolerate, most likely critical of the government's policies or methods.
 Of course, you would need to show that the authorities know about your opinions—otherwise, they'd have no reason to come after you.
 It will help if you have, for example, spoken in public, written publicly about your criticisms, or taken part in antigovernment protests.
 People have proven persecution for political opinion based on having taken part in student demonstrations, been active in labor unions, advocated independence for a particular ethnic group, or joined an opposition political party.

 You can also qualify for asylum or refugee status based on political opinion if the authorities mistakenly assume that you hold certain opinions, perhaps based on some other personal characteristic like your religion or family group.
 (This is called "imputed political opinion.")

-Even if you think you're eligible for asylum or refugee protection in the United States -- that is, you've experienced persecution based on one of the five grounds -- you can still be barred from receiving asylum or refugee status.
-Find out more in Nolo's article "Bars to Receiving Asylum or Refugee Status."
-For in-depth information on asylum and refugee protections and all key immigration law issues, see Nolo's book U.S. Immigration Made Easy by Ilona Bray (Nolo).
+Also realize that you can meet the above criteria and still be refused, as explained in Bars to Receiving Asylum or Refugee Status.
+For in-depth information on asylum and refugee protections and all key immigration law issues, see U.S. Immigration Made Easy by Ilona Bray (Nolo).

 Determining eligibility and applying for asylum or refugee status isn't easy.
 Start by talking with an experienced attorney, if possible.
 Some nonprofit organizations will provide free or low-cost attorneys to low-income applicants.
 Or you can use Nolo's Lawyer Directory to find an experienced immigration attorney near you.